Cord Cutting Guides, News, and Reviews

 This sale may not be around forever, but you can usually count on seeing lower monthly prices on the annual and two-year plans while the monthly plan remains at full price.

 A lot of the different types of services we cover on CordCutting.com offer free trials, but this isn’t always true of VPNs.
-In our experience, it’s more typical to see a “money-back guarantee” offer from a VPN service than it is to see a free trial program.
+In our experience, it’s more typical to see a “money-back guarantee” offer from a VPN service than it is to see a free trial program (though there are a few exceptions: Cyberghost has a free trial program, for example).

 Private Internet Access is typical in this way: There’s no standing free trial offer, but there is a 30-day money-back guarantee.